 3. Just as wild horses are broken-in by whipping and stabling them, so also the unruly senses, straying among objects, are lashed by the whip of discrimination, showing that objects are unreal, and are tethered by the rope of pure intellect to the Self by the wise.
 Such is the Truth — Thou art That!

-Tom: All objects, gross and subtle, are illusory, unreal!
-Do not attend to them!
-The intellect should hear this teaching and, using discrimination (viveka), transcend itself and unceasingly realise itself as Self by tethering the senses to the Self, ie placing ones attention onto the Self – you are That!
+How is this to be done?
+The intellect should hear this teaching and, using discrimination (viveka), cease to attend these unreal temporary objects, none of which can lead to Eternal Bliss.
+The pure intellect, meaning the intellect devoid of desire for sense object, transcends itself and unceasingly realises itself as Self by tethering the senses to the Self, ie placing ones pure loving attention onto your innermost Core, the Heart, the I AM, the Self – you are That!

 4. Pūkkaḷi ninḍṛu vēṛāyp porun-diḍuñ sūtti rampōḷ